titilda/appunti/Distributed System/index.md

 >
 > In a async system is impossible to choose a time to charge as there is no bound on the time.
 One general could send a message to the other, but there is no guarantee that the message will arrive in a specific time.
 The other general could wait for the message, but there is no guarantee that it will arrive.
 The only solution is to charge immediately, but this could lead to a failure if the other general doesn't charge at the same time.

-### Failures

-In a distributed system, the key advantage is that failures are partial (one component fails, not the whole system), and the goal is to mask these failures from the client, achieving fault tolerance.

-There are different types of failures:

-- **Omission Failure**: A component simply fails to perform an action it was supposed to:
-  - _Process_: A process crash or halt and doesn't execute any operation and become _silent_;
-  - _channel_: A message is lost and never received (or never sent).
-- **Byzantine Failures** (Arbitrary failure): These are hard to detect, if there is an error it might be detected with an omission
-  - _Process_: The process executes an incorrect or unintended program. (e.g. memory failure that change the stack pointer, or compromised by a virus).
-  - _channel_: Messages are corrupted, duplicated, fabricated.
-- **Timing Failure**: Are only relevant in synchronous systems and happens when the time bound are violated.

-#### Failure Detection

-To detect a failure, a process can send a _heartbeat_ message to another process.
-If the message is not received within a certain time, the process is considered failed.

-In an asynchronous system, it's impossible to distinguish between a slow process and a failed process.
-To mitigate this, a _timeout_ can be used, but it can lead to false positives.

-The same happens for unreliable channels, where a message can be lost or delayed, making hard to distinguish between a failed process and a lost message.

 ## Communication

 Communication protocols define how processes in a distributed system exchange information.